itssudhanshu/SRM-NetLogin/README.md

 passwordStr = ''
 ```

-- Then add the code to run the script _either with browser or browserless_
+- Then add the code to run the script _either with head or headless Browser_

 ```python
 # headless - without opening browser